 Meanwhile, opposing troopers charged and countercharged for over 10 hours for possession of Fleetwood Hill, the key point on the battlefield.
 A Maine regiment reached the crest but was beaten back.
 Two charges by Rush’s Lancers of the 6th Pennsylvania Cavalry resulted in the wounding and capture of Major Robert Morris, Jr., grandson of Robert Morris, “the Financier of the American Revolution.”

 Each side committed about 10,000 men to the contest, making it the largest cavalry battle in American history.
 The Federals sustained 866 casualties (81 killed, 403 wounded, and 382 missing).
-They also lost three Federal guns and several stands of colors.
+They also lost three guns and several stands of colors.
 The Confederates lost 523 men, including Rooney Lee, who suffered a serious leg wound.
 This was an exceptionally high number of casualties for a cavalry battle, refuting the infantry’s long-repeated question, “Whoever saw a dead cavalryman?”

+Stuart managed to drive the Federals off, but he had been caught off guard.
+Had Buford and Gregg been able to unite, this battle might have ended in disaster for the Confederates.
 The southern press harshly criticized Stuart and his “puffed up cavalry” for being surprised and nearly defeated at Brandy Station.
 An editorial in the Richmond Examiner alleged that this embarrassment had been caused by “vain and empty-headed officers.”
 The Richmond Sentinel stated, “Vigilance, vigilance, more vigilance, is the lesson taught us by the Brandy surprise.
 Let all learn it, from the Major General down to the picket.”